Logical Relations for Session-Typed Concurrency: Background

-to be read as \textit{``process \mit{$P$} provides a session of type \mit{$A$} along channel variable \mit{$x$}, given the typing of sessions offered along channel variables in \mit{$\Omega$}''}. \mit{$\Omega$} is a \emph{linear} context that consists of a finite set of assumptions of the form \mit{$y_i{:}B_i$}, indicating for each channel variable \mit{$y_i$} its session type \mit{$B_i$}.
-Bound channel variables are subject to \mit{$\alpha$}-variance and capture-avoiding substitution, as usual.
-They are substituted with channels that are created at run-time upon process spawning.
-When the distinction is clear from the context we refer to either as ``channel'' for brevity. \ilst rejects linear negation, allowing the singleton right-hand side to be interpreted as the type of the \emph{providing} process, which, conversely, is the \emph{client} of the sessions in \mit{$\Omega$}.
-Although both endpoints of a channel in \ilst are typed from the view of the provider, the \emph{duality} in behavior is expressed by defining both \emph{right} and \emph{left} rules per connective.
-Right rules define a communication from the point of view of the provider, left rules from the point of view of the client.
-In case of a positive connective, the provider sends, and the client receives, in case of a negative connective, the provider receives, and the client sends.
-Computationally, intuitionism translates into a \emph{rooted tree} of processes, as evident in \Cref{fig:example}, where providers are child nodes and clients parent nodes.
+to be read as \textit{``process \mit{$P$} provides a session of type \mit{$A$} along channel variable \mit{$x$}, given the typing of sessions offered along channel variables in \mit{$\Omega$} and given the type and process definitions in \mit{$\Sigma$}''}. \mit{$\Omega$} is a \emph{linear} context, consisting of assumptions \mit{$y_i{:}B_i$}, indicating for each channel variable \mit{$y_i$} its session type \mit{$B_i$}.
+The signature \mit{$\Sigma$} contains global type and process definitions and facilitates recursive type and process definitions.
+Bound channel variables are substituted with channels that are created at run-time upon process spawning.
+When the distinction is clear from the context we refer to either as "channels" for brevity.